Moctezuma II: Policies and other events during his reign

 Most of the policies implemented during his rule would not last long after his death, as the empire fell into Spanish control on 13 August 1521 as a result of the Spanish conquest of the Aztec Empire, one year after he died.
-The new Spanish authorities implemented their own laws and removed many of the political establishments founded during the pre-Hispanic era, leaving just a few in place.
-Among the few policies that lasted were the divide between the nobility and the commoners, as members of the pre-Hispanic nobility continued to enjoy various privileges under the Viceroyalty of New Spain, such as land ownership through a system known as cacicazgo.
+The new Spanish authorities implemented their laws and removed many of the political establishments founded during the pre-Hispanic era, leaving just a few in place.
+Among the few policies that lasted was the divide between the nobility and the commoners, as members of the pre-Hispanic nobility continued to enjoy various privileges under the Viceroyalty of New Spain, such as land ownership through a system known as cacicazgo.

 Construction projects

 Moctezuma, like many of his predecessors, built a tecpan (palace) of his own.
-This was a particularly large palace, which was a somewhat larger than the National Palace that exists today which was built over it, being about 200 meters long and 200 meters wide.
+This was a particularly large palace, which was somewhat larger than the National Palace that exists today which was built over it, being about 200 meters long and 200 meters wide.
 However, little archaeological evidence exists to understand what his palace looked like, but the various descriptions of it and the space it covered have helped reconstruct various features of its layout.
-Even so, these descriptions tend to be limited, as many writers were unable to describe it in detail.
+Even so, these descriptions tend to be limited, as many writers were unable to describe them in detail.
 The Spanish captain Hernán Cortés, the main commander of the Spanish troops that entered Mexico in the year 1519, himself stated in his letters to the king of Spain that he would not bother describing it, claiming that it "was so marvelous that it seems to me impossible to describe its excellence."

-The palace had a large courtyard which opened into the central plaza of the city to the north, where Templo Mayor was.
+The palace had a large courtyard that opened into the central plaza of the city to the north, where Templo Mayor was.
 This courtyard was a place where hundreds of courtiers would hold multiple sorts of activities, including feasts and waiting for royal business to be conducted.
-This courtyard had around it suites of rooms which surrounded smaller courtyards and gardens.
+This courtyard had suites of rooms that surrounded smaller courtyards and gardens.